 An effect that in itself may not be significant but may become significant if added to other existing or potential impacts that may result from activities associated with the proposed development.

-Preferred layout: The cumulative impact of the development layout before mitigation are medium-low and low after mitigation.
+The cumulative impacts of all three the development layout options before mitigation are medium and low after mitigation.